M.03.02 Pregnant women in prison

 Any decision affecting women in prison who are pregnant must be fairly and reasonably in the circumstances.
 Pregnant women require special consideration when arranging temporary removal or when transferring to give birth.
 This includes consideration of the type of vehicle.

 The health and wellbeing of the mother and child must be taken into consideration when planning temporary removals.
-Temporary release or removal under [section 62 of the Parole Act 2002] is the proper avenue to follow to allow a woman to give birth outise of a Corrections prison.
+Temporary release or removal under [section 62 of the Corrections Act 2004] or if a compassionate release under [section 41(1)(a) of the Parole Act 2002] are the proper avenue to follow to allow a woman to give birth outside of a Corrections prison.